junxit/us-congress-bills-111/metadata.md

 - 2009-04-01 — The House Committee on Rules reported an original measure, H. Rept.
 111-73, by Mr. McGovern.
 - 2009-04-01 — The House Committee on Rules reported an original measure, H. Rept.
 111-73, by Mr. McGovern.
 - 2009-04-01 — The resolution provides for further consideration of H.Con.Res.
 85 in the Committee of the Whole House on the State of the Union.
 The resolution makes in order four amendments which shall be debateable for forty minutes each, equally divided and controlled.
 The resolution makes in order a motion to take from the Speaker's table S.Con.Res.
 13 and strike all after the resolving clause of S.Con.Res.
 13 and insert in lieu thereof the provisions of H.Con.Res.
 85 as passed by the House, and to insist on its amendment, and request a conference with the Senate thereon.
+- 2009-04-02 — Considered as privileged matter. (consideration: CR H4401-4410)
+- 2009-04-02 — Considered as unfinished business. (consideration: CR H4411-4412)
+- 2009-04-02 — DEBATE - The House proceeded with one hour of debate on H. Res.
+316.
+- 2009-04-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-02 — On agreeing to the resolution Agreed to by the Yeas and Nays: 242 - 182 (Roll no. 184). (text: CR H4401-4402)
+- 2009-04-02 — POSTPONED PROCEEINGS - At the conclusion of debate on H. Res.
+316, the Chair put the question of adoption of the resolution and by voice vote, announced that the ayes prevailed.
+Mr. Dreier demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption of the resolution until later in the legislative day.
+- 2009-04-02 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 242 - 182 (Roll no. 184).(text: CR H4401-4402)
+- 2009-04-02 — The previous question was ordered without objection. (consideration: CR H4410)